Buying or Selling a Home With an Underground Oil Tank

-Another option is to have the tank insured by ProGuard and after a year, remove the tank.
+Another option is to have the tank insured by ProGuard and remove the tank after a year.
 ProGuard has such a program as long as the tank is not leaking.

 This same program has been effective in negotiations with a bank-owned property if you are going to use the house as your primary residence.

 2. Preliminary Site Assessment

 As a buyer, your first step is to perform a preliminary site assessment, which may involve ordering a tank sweep or a phase I environmental site assessment (ESA).
 This will help you identify the presence and condition of any underground tanks and assess potential environmental risks.